BackofenLab/B1_04_align-affine-gap/README.md

 1. if (i = n), k trailing end gaps in B
 2. k normal gaps in A
-3. j leading end gaps in B (inner block of gaps)
+3. j leading gaps in B (inner block of gaps)
 4. match/missmatch case
-5. i leading end gaps in A (inner block of gaps)
+5. i leading gaps in A (inner block of gaps)
-6. outer block of end gaps in one sequence
+6. outer block of gaps in one sequence
-7. if (j = m), k trailing end gaps in A
+7. if (j = m), k trailing gaps in A
 8. k normal gaps in B

 **b)** The scoring function s(x,y) is not a metric.
 Which of the following statements is correct?